 Whether you're a student, about to graduate or job seeking, we know that many of you will be anxious about how COVID-19 could affect your career opportunities

-We want to reassure you that we will continue to support and guide all students to a brilliant career.
+As we enter another national lockdown we want to reassure you that we will continue to support and guide all students to a brilliant career.
 There will be no disruption to prospects.ac.uk or to the emails and services that you have signed up to.

 Here are some things that you can do to make sure you're prepared for your next move.

 - Get the latest advice on job hunting in a pandemic.

 - Discover how universities are changing in the wake of COVID-19 and what this may mean for you as a student.

 - Read up on 7 ways to improve your graduate employability.